Gildraen/dbm-core/PR_MESSAGE.md

 5. **Improved Documentation**: Streamlined README focusing on developer experience and usability
 6. **Production Ready**: Multi-container deployment pattern with proper error handling

-This PR establishes the foundation for a robust, scalable Discord bot module ecosystem with clean architecture, excellent developer experience, and significantly improved documentation usability! 🚀
+This PR establishes the foundation for a robust, scalable Discord bot module ecosystem with clean architecture, excellent developer experience, significantly improved documentation usability, and addresses all GitHub Copilot review feedback for production readiness! 🚀